There are three report formats available: Tabular, Summary, and Matrix. Tabular is the default format.

 * Row limit required.
 Learn more here.

 ** Bucket fields and formulas are not covered in this module.

 Let’s walk through building a sample report for each report format.

 Tabular reports are the simplest and fastest way to look at your data.
 Similar to a spreadsheet, they consist simply of an ordered set of fields in columns, with each matching record listed in a row.
-While easy to set up, they can't be used to create groups of data and there are limits to how you can use them in dashboards.
-Consequently, they're often best used for tasks like generating a mailing list, so when Lincoln asked Maria for a report of all open opportunities, Maria knew that a tabular report would fit the bill.
+They're often best used for tasks like generating a mailing list.
+When Lincoln asked Maria for a report of all open opportunities, Maria knew that a tabular report would fit the bill.

 - On Reports, click New Report, choose the ‘Opportunities’ report type, and click Continue.

 - Click Filters, then apply the following filters: